nethmihfernando/Coffee-Shop-Website/README.md

 🍽️ Menu grid with scroll-triggered fade-in animations </br>
 🎠 Custom-built testimonial carousel with arrow navigation and dot indicators </br>
-📋 Online order form with drinks and food selection via Formspree
+📋 Online order form with drinks and food selection via Formspree 📱 Fully responsive design for mobile and desktop

 ---